ElizabethBrooks/BIOS60132_FinalProject/README.md

 evolution of mechanisms that underlie adaptive phenotypes.
 Aquatic species have evolved three mechanisms in response to survive under harmful levels of UVR: avoidance, photoprotection, and dark repair.
-The goals of this study are to use RNA-seq data to infer phylogenetic trees for high and low tolerance *Daphnia melanica* genotypes.
+The goals of this study are to use RNA-seq data to infer phylogenetic trees for high and low tolerance *Daphnia* genotypes.
 A common method is to assemble the short reads to generate sequence contigs, which are then mapped onto reference transcripts.
 An alternative approach is to directly map the reads to the reference coding sequences of a closely related species, such as *Daphnia pulex*.
 Our long-term goal is to build